Christmas Lights in the Coachella Valley: Where to Go & What to See

 Holiday Lights Around the Valley

 In addition to major attractions, many neighborhoods, hotels, and public spaces throughout the Coachella Valley decorate for the holidays.
 While these displays vary from year to year, driving or walking through different areas can reveal plenty of festive surprises.
+For those looking or a truly unique Palm Springs experience, take part in the annual Walk of the Inns tradition.

 Tip: Early evenings are usually best for viewing Christmas lights, especially on weekends when popular areas can get busy.